yulya3102/agda-asm/Intro.md

 closer to realistic toolchains: it's a compiler of the C language that performs optimizations which are proven to preserve semantics of the compiled program.
 However, even CompCert does not cover all steps of
-compilation: it uses system linker, which is not verified.
+compilation: it uses a system linker which is not verified.

-Linker might seem to be quite simple program, and it's hard to make a mistake in its code.
+The linker might seem to be quite a simple program and it's hard to make a mistake in its code.
 Probably, it has been that way until link-time optimizations appeared.
 These optimizations make program logic more complex, making it possible to introduce a bug in linker's source code.
-Recent research \citep{ltostress} proves it: stress-testing for linkers revealed myriad of bugs during link-time optimizations (LTO) phase.
+Recent research proves it: stress-testing for linkers revealed myriad of bugs during link-time optimizations (LTO) phase \citep{ltostress}.
 It shows that linker verification should not be neglected.

-Linker is low-level program that works with object files containing machine code.
-Therefore, to reason about it we need formalization of low-level language close to machine code.
-Bedrock \citep{bedrock}, one of most notable results in this area, is a Coq \citep{coq} library that allows to write code using abstractions associated with assembly language.
+Linker is a low-level program that works with object files containing machine code.
+Therefore, to reason about it we need formalization of a low-level language close to machine code.
+Bedrock \citep{bedrock}, one of the most notable results in this area, is a Coq \citep{coq} library that allows to write code using abstractions associated with assembly language.
 Within the Bedrock project, support for linking with external libraries was implemented \citep{bedrocklinkers}, but there were no formalizations of widely used dynamic linking mechanisms.

-There is also excellent formalization of assembly language — Typed Assembly Language (TAL) \citep{tal}.
+There is also an excellent formalization of assembly language — Typed Assembly Language (TAL) \citep{tal}.
 It describes typed low-level language that supports high-level abstractions such as type variables and tuples.
-This language has variety of extensions, adding support of stack mechanisms (STAL) \citep{stal}, realistic x86 assembly language (TALx86)
+This language has a variety of extensions adding support of stack mechanisms (STAL) \citep{stal}, realistic x86 assembly language (TALx86)
 \citep{talx86} and even separate compilation and object files manipulation (MTAL) \citep{mtal}.
-The last of aforementioned TAL extensions, modular assembly language, is based on Luca Cardelli's work \citep{cardelli} that formalizes mechanisms and algorithms of static linking for high-level programming languages.
-MTAL describes static linking of separate object files, but, same as Bedrock, it lacks formalizations of dynamic linking.
+The latter, modular assembly language, is based on Luca Cardelli's work \citep{cardelli} that formalizes mechanisms and algorithms of static linking for high-level programming languages.
+MTAL describes static linking of separate object files, but as in Bedrock, it lacks dynamic linking formalizations.
 }

 \iftoggle{russian-draft}{